xyzesteban/amadeus/README.md

 # Overview

 Amadeus is a music composition app for iPad / Android tablets which aims to provide a better experience for composers and songwriters.
-Inspired by my own experiences using composition software, my goal for this project is use a bottom-up approach to **Optical Music Recognition** allow using a stylus on a touchscreen for composition.
+Inspired by my own experiences using composition software, my goal for this project is to use a bottom-up approach to **Optical Music Recognition** and allow using a stylus on a touchscreen for music composition.
 Given a user’s input into the app, a machine learning model will attempt to recognize the notes and convert them to a digital format.

 ## Application Architecture